vitessio/website/content/en/docs/reference/vreplication/v2/start.md

 ### Description

 `MoveTables/Reshard Start` initiates a new workflow.
-The workflow name should not clash with that of an existing workflow.
+The workflow name should not conflict with that of an existing workflow.

 ### Parameters